dsummersl/vus/README.md

 Requirements:
 ====

-Vim Version 7.3.390+ (patch 29x fixes a lack in the sort() function that several functions in this library require). '+python' support is also required.
+Vim Version 7.2+. '+python' support is also required.